Create REST API in WordPress (With Examples)

 • /users: To get, create, update and delete users.

-For sake of example we will be using posts endpoints.
-So to get posts we will use the endpoint with GET request like this:
+For the sake of example, we will be using the posts endpoints.
+So to get posts, we will use the endpoint with a GET request like this:

 GET https://example.com/wp-json/wp/v2/posts

-To create a post we will need to send a POST request to posts endpoints with authentication headers like this:
+To create a post, we will need to send a POST request to the posts endpoint with authentication headers like this:

 POST https://example.com/wp-json/wp/v2/posts